Minimum Bottom Line Profit Should Be > 7%!

 Think about this for a moment, an additional $75,000 of additional capital allows you to earn an additional $59,805 per year in income.
 That’s a whopping 79.74% return on your investment!
 This is a no brainer folks.

-So in summation, a longer turnover period i.e. lower turnover rate in this industry actually MAKES YOU MORE MONEY!
+In summation, a longer turnover period i.e. lower turnover rate in this industry actually MAKES YOU MORE MONEY!
 It does require a higher capital investment though.
 But it is well worth the investment.
-Now this doesn’t mean you can go out there and extend the turnover period even longer because there are some tricks to this.
+Now this doesn’t mean you can go out there and extend the turnover period even longer because there are some drawbacks to an extended turnover period.
 As you go beyond a reasonable time period, you have to have even more capital and you get less net profit because the costs of capital and holding costs creep into and take away profit.
 So there is a reasonable turnover rate and honestly, 180 days is reasonable.
 None of this is going to do you any good unless you manage the projects well and sell the house at fair market value.
 Act on Knowledge.